TAPInspector: Safety and Liveness Verification of Concurrent Trigger-Action IoT Systems: Related Work

 \section{Related Work}

-IoT security has received wide attention from several aspects \cite{alrawi2019sok}, such as IoT devices \cite{wang2019looking,chen2018iotfuzzer,ho2016smart, kumar2019all}, protocols \cite{ronen2017iot,morgner2017insecure,fouladi2013security}, side channels \cite{han2018you,ronen2016extended}, and platforms \cite{fernandes2016security, jia2017contexiot,manandhar2020towards}.
+IoT security has received wide attentions from several aspects \cite{alrawi2019sok}, such as IoT devices \cite{kumar2019all}, protocols \cite{ronen2017iot}, side channels \cite{han2018you}, and platforms \cite{manandhar2020towards}.
 Here, we mainly discuss the efforts related to our research.
-To ensure the security of IoT apps, analyzing their source codes and detecting violations with static analysis is a much powerful approach, which has been widely followed, including SOATERIA~\cite{celik2018soteria}, IoTSAN~\cite{nguyen2018iotsan}, HomeGuard~\cite{chi2020cross}, \textsc{IotCom}~\cite{mohannad2020scalable}, and also our work TAPInspector.
+To ensure the security of IoT apps, analyzing their source codes and detecting violations with static analysis is a much more powerful approach, which has been widely followed, including SOATERIA~\cite{celik2018soteria}, IoTSAN~\cite{nguyen2018iotsan}, HomeGuard~\cite{chi2020cross}, \textsc{IotCom}~\cite{mohannad2020scalable}, and also our TAPInspector.
 SOATERIA \cite{celik2018soteria}, HomeGuard~\cite{chi2020cross} and \textsc{IotCom}~\cite{mohannad2020scalable} are similar in extracting behavior models from IoT apps that they perform AST analysis on the Groovy codes of APPs and construct ICFGs for model construction.
-Since apps in many IoT platforms \cite{ifttt, smartthings, openhab} are open-source, such approach can provide finer-grained and deterministic meanings for model construction.
+Since apps in many IoT platforms \cite{ifttt, smartthings, openhab} are open-source, this approach can provide finer-grained and deterministic meanings for model construction.
 We also follow this advanced approach.
 IoTSAN~\cite{nguyen2018iotsan} translates the Groovy code of apps to Java for using the Bandera \cite{hatcliff2001using}, a toolset for model checking Java programs.
 This translation eases the model construction but can also result in limited semantics for covering new apps.

-Different from source code analysis of IoT apps, IoTMon~\cite{ding2018on} and iRuler~\cite{wang2019charting} present a approach that leverages NLP techniques to identify behavior models from IoT apps for model checking or risk analysis.
+Different from source code analysis of IoT apps, IoTMon~\cite{ding2018on} and iRuler~\cite{wang2019charting} present an approach that leverages NLP techniques to identify behavior models from IoT apps for model checking or risk analysis.
 Such an NLP-based approach provides the support security analysis for where source codes are not available. \textsc{SafeChain}~\cite{hsu2019safechain} is a model-checking-based system for privilege escalation and privacy leakage.
 It constructs an FSM of IoT systems manually and automatically optimizes the FSM's state space by grouping functional equivalent attributes and pruning redundant attributes.
-We believe such model optimization can also work on our models besides our model slicing and state compression to further reduce verification time.
+Such a model optimization can also work on our models to further reduce verification time.

 SIFT~\cite{liang2015sift}, AutoTAP~\cite{zhang2019autotap}, ContexIoT~\cite{jia2017contexiot}, and IoTGuard~\cite{celik2019iotguard} focus on action-related violation detection and resolution in a static \cite{liang2015sift,zhang2019autotap} or dynamic \cite{jia2017contexiot, celik2019iotguard} manner.
 SIFT~\cite{liang2015sift} is a safety-centric programming platform that detects action conflicts and provides assistance in understanding how to correct problems through model checking.
 AutoTAP~\cite{zhang2019autotap} is a tool that can automatically improve or generate TAP rules to repair flawed rules specified by users according to given properties.
 For dynamic resolution, ContexIoT~\cite{jia2017contexiot} analyzes individual IoT apps to prevent sensitive information leakage at run-time.
 IoTGuard~\cite{celik2019iotguard} is a dynamic rule enforcement system that can prevent the executions of these actions leading to violations.
 Violation detection in these works is limited to action conflicts and duplication.
 Therefore, automated violation resolution is worthy of further study for more comprehensive violations.